suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 The former were ruled out as I was looking into methods that reliably produced the same result each time---comparing word chunks *before* and *after* the user would input text in the note editor.
 This way, I could produce a consistent *diff* (difference) between the state of a note as it was before a user edited it and after.
 Naively, and as a first attempt, I simply counted all word chunks of a note before and after each edit.
-For small notes this is trivial, but the amount of chunks that
+For small notes this is trivial, but the amount of chunks that needed to be compared between edits scaled linearly with the length of a note.

+And as I was writing my thesis in Obisidian, some notes could become very long indeed.
+Could we devise a counting method that keeps track of frequent chunks as users edit them

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzE5NjAxMzU1XX0=
+eyJoaXN0b3J5IjpbLTYyMzM2OTYwXX0=
 -->